 Tutorials are two-and-a-half hours in length – every fortnight – starting at 6:45pm and finishing at 9:15.
 This hopefully gives people enough time to get here etc – and it means we don’t finish too late…

-There will be approx. 32 tutorials (actual dates TBA)
+There will be approx. 32 tutorials (dates below)

 This equates to approximately 80 hrs teaching time.